Parth-2412/Discord-Bot-Boilerplate/README.md

     guildOnly : true, // sets whether the command can only be executed in servers or not.
 Optional.
 If the permissions list is set then guildOnly will always be true.

-    execute(message,args){
+    execute(message : Message,args : string[]){
         // function which is called when the command is executed
         // takes the message object and the list of arguments in the message as function arguments.
         // REQUIRED
     },

  }

+ export default command;
  ```

  # Existing Commands
  1. help - `!help [command name]`.
 Lists all commands or info about a specific command.
 Only shows the commands which the users are allowed to see
  2. set-prefix `!set-prefix prefix`.
 Sets the prefix for a specific server.
 Default prefix is `!`.
-Change default prefix in `index.js` line 12.
+Change default prefix in `types.ts` line 3.
 The default prefix will be used in DMs.